Gerard Malouf & Partners Manage Cases For Clients Across All Areas Of Personal Injury Law, Inheritance Disputes And Superannuation Disputes.

 Making a dust disease claim may seem like a complex and difficult process, but it doesn’t have to be.
 We at Gerard Malouf & Partners want to assist you with your compensation claim and help you to get the most out of your dust disease claim.

 Seeking legal assistance from trained, experienced professionals should be a top priority on your journey to claiming dust disease compensation.
-At Gerard Malouf & Partners, we offer a no obligation initial consultation directly with our lawyers to help you understand your claim and potential compensation – just call us.
+At Gerard Malouf & Partners, we offer a no obligation initial consultation directly with our personal injury law solicitors to help you understand your claim and potential compensation.

 After a consultation and assessment with us, we will sign you up as a client and start investigating your case.
 We will examine your medical records and may speak directly to your doctors.
 No two dust disease cases are ever the same, but typically, claims take between one year and 18 months to resolve.
 We understand that these claims are time-sensitive in nature, and we will work hard to advocate for you based on the state of your health.